 Monodic Fragments of Probabilistic First-order Logic

-Author(s): Jung J, Lutz C, Goncharov S, Schröder L
+Author(s): Jung JC, Lutz C, Goncharov S, Schröder L

 Title edited volumes: Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics)